kaiocp/potyfans/README.md

 # potyfans
-A community website made for brazilian drag queen Potyguara Bardo fans.
+A community website made for brazilian drag queen Potyguara Bardo fans using HTML, CSS, Bootstrap and Flask.